DocuFlood/StormFinder/README.md

 # StormFinder
-This code could help to find the storms among the rainfall data
+This code could help to find the storms among the rainfall data.
+In particular, it is desinged to find the SCS type II cumulative curve.